KaEssam/Examination-System-Database-Project/README.md

 ## Installation and Setup
  **Database Setup**:
-   - Install and configure the preferred database management system (e.g., MySQL, PostgreSQL).
+   - Install and configure the preferred database management system.
    - Create a new database and execute the provided SQL script to create tables and define relationships.